 However, in the Senate, where Democrats also hold a majority, the bill could take a backseat to a different piece of cannabis reform legislation.

-“Right now we’re looking at doing the one that we’ve been working on for a long time,” Booker said, as quoted by Roll Call.
+“Right now we’re looking at doing the one that we’ve been working on for a long time,” Booker said,

 Whether it’s the MORE Act or the bill floated by Booker and Wyden, it is unclear whether any legalization proposal would be able to clear the 60-vote threshold in the Senate.